Shady Grove station

-Serving as the northwestern terminus of the Red Line, it is the most distant Metro station from downtown Washington, D.C. in Maryland.
-The station is the location of the Shady Grove Yard, one of the largest storage yards in the Metrorail system.
+Serving as the northwestern terminus of the Red Line, it is the most distant Metro station from downtown Washington, D.C., in Maryland.
+The station is the location of the Shady Grove Rail Yard, one of the largest storage yards in the Metrorail system.

 Location

-Despite its name, Shady Grove station is located within the unincorporated community of Derwood; it takes its name from Shady Grove Road to the north.
+Located in the census-designated place of Redland, the station takes its name from nearby Shady Grove Road to the north.
 Much of the surrounding area is industrial or low-density residential in nature, although Rockville Road to the south contains strips of commercial activity.
 To the west is MD 355 (Frederick Road), a continuation of Rockville Pike, which the Red Line parallels throughout much of its route in western Montgomery County; MD 200A connects the Shady Grove station to I-370 and MD 200, better known as the Intercounty Connector. a toll road extending east to I-95.

 The station is the northernmost station in the Washington Metro system, and is approximately equidistant from downtown Washington, D.C. and Frederick.
-It also the most distant Metro station (by straight-line distance) from the Washington Monument in Maryland.
+Prior to the opening of the Silver Line Extension to Ashburn, it was also the most distant Metro station (by straight-line distance) from the Washington Monument.
+It still is the most distant in Maryland.
 The distance from Shady Grove to the Washington Monument is 18.39 mi.